martinring/eval-lang/README.md

   **eval** is purely functional.
-Functions are first class citizens. **eval** features advanced functional concepts like soundness type system
+Functions are first class citizens. **eval** features advanced functional concepts like

   * Strict and lazy evaluation
   * Ad-Hoc polymorphism through type classes
   * Automatic derivation of all type classes
+  * Type signatures can include proof obligations which are checked by the compiler.

 ## Optimized Language Core

-What further differentiates **eval** from other mainstream languages, is that we are able to maintain on par expressitivity and computational universality while optimizing the language core to eliminate declarations of all kinds.
+What further differentiates **eval** from other mainstream languages, is that we are able to maintain on par expressitivity and computational universality while optimizing the language core to eliminate declarations as well as type signatures of all kinds.

 ## Standard Library